 Building and land disturbance permit application submitted online through the ePlan Review portal will be reviewed and approved online.
 These projects include commercial new construction, additions and renovations, residential new construction, additions and renovations, and land disturbance.
-Learn more about ePlan Review requirements and plan review process.
+Learn more about the ePlan Review requirements and plan review process.

 Commercial Permit Review